What Is Qualitative Analysis?

 CuSO4 acts as a catalyst, while K2SO4 raises the boiling point of sulphuric acid.
 The nitrogen in the compound is quantitatively converted to (NH4)2SO4.
-The resulting mixture is reacted with an excess of NaOH solution and the NH3 so evolved, is passed into a known but the excess volume of standard acid.
+The resulting mixture is reacted with excess of NaOH solution, and the NH3, so evolved, is passed into a known but excess volume of standard acid.

 The reactions are given below: